RUFUS H. NIMS, AIA (1913-2005)

 Around 1949 - The January 1950 Holiday Magazine featured a Nims house in an article entitled "Homes in the Sun."
 Status unknown.

-1950 - The Four Corners House, aka House on Corner of Patio.
+1950 - aka the Four Corners House, aka House on Corner of Patio.
+Status unknown.

-1950 - Residential Development for August Tobler, between NW 5th and 6th Avenues and 126th and 129th Streets, Miami FL.
+1950 - Residential Development, between NW 5th and 6th Avenues and 126th and 129th Streets, Miami FL.
+Commissioned by August Tobler.
 50 homes, CA bungalow style.
 There were 6 floor plans and owners could choose exterior design.
 Example house: 520 NW 127th Street, sold in 2013 to Wilson and Maria Cerrato Rodriguez.

 1951 - The JNK Builders and Developers Housing Development (William Jameson, Nims and others), Flagler Avenue between 17th and 19th Streets, Key West FL.
 44 houses were all approximately 1,100 sf.